‘Guardians Of The Galaxy Vol. 3’ Director James Gunn Reacts To Being Reinstated By Disney

 In a triumphant return, writer-director James Gunn has been hired back by Disney and is back to work on Guardians Of The Galaxy Vol. 3.
-Gunn, who has been known to be very much involved in social media, commenting on film-related news, replying to fans and even indulging in a lot of interaction that has nothing to do with films, was understandably silent due to being fired from Guardians in 2018.
-However, hours after being news broke of his return, as covered by The Inquisitr, Gunn was quick to release a short statement on his Twitter account.
+Gunn, who has been known to be very much involved in social media, commenting on film-related news, replying to fans, and even indulging in a lot of interaction that has nothing to do with films, was understandably silent due to being fired from Guardians in 2018.
+However, hours after news broke of his return, as covered by The Inquisitr, Gunn was quick to release a short statement on his Twitter account.

 Gunn has been instrumental in Marvel Studios’ plans for taking its characters and storylines into space.
-The very much underrated and undervalued Guardians Of The Galaxy was, at the time, considered to be a huge risk for the studio.
-Investing in a group of unknown comic book characters, and a director known mostly for his low budget independent films, seemed risky indeed.
+Guardians Of The Galaxy was, at the time, considered to be a huge risk for the studio.
+Investing in a group of unknown comic book characters, and a director known mostly for his low budget independent horror films, seemed risky indeed.
 However, the unprecedented box office success of Guardians Of The Galaxy proved to all that Gunn was a talented director.
 The successes continued with Guardians Of The Galaxy Vol. 2.

-However, after Gunn’s years-old tweets of inappropriate jokes re-surfaced, Disney fired the writer-director and the third installment of the Guardians franchise was put on hold, indefinitely, as per a CNN report.
+However, after Gunn’s years-old tweets of inappropriate jokes re-surfaced, Disney fired the writer-director and the third installment of the Guardians franchise was put on hold indefinitely, as per a CNN report.

 The decision was met with a lot of outrage and backlash.
 The entire cast of the Guardians films showed their support for Gunn in a joint statement, as covered by Deadline.
-However, despite the many people speaking out, Gunn himself was on a social media self-exile, which was uncharacteristic of the usual social media savvy director.
+However, despite the many people speaking out, Gunn himself was on a social media self-exile, which was uncharacteristic of the usual social media-savvy director.
 But now, Gunn has released a statement on his personal Twitter account, thanking fans for their support.

 — James Gunn (@JamesGunn) March 15, 2019